maseology/GSFLOWurban/README.md

    3. Pervious areas
  * Conceptual _"Sewershed"_ independent of overland and groundwater pathways used to simulate urban storm water drainage
  * An infiltration storage feature used to investigate sustainable development strategies
- * A variety of logical pathways needed to routed water among various storage reservoirs
+ * A variety of logical pathways needed to route water among various storage reservoirs
  * Groundwater interaction with:
    1. Infiltration storage reservoirs in order to quantify long-term storage/retention potential
    2. Sewershed elements to simulation groundwater infiltration (i.e., storm sewer I&I)